abritopach/ionic-angular-akita-movies/README.md

 This project shows you how to:

     * Use Capacitor in Ionic 4.
-DONE!
     * Use Capacitor Youtube Player (Works on web, android and ios).
-DONE!
     * Use Akita for state management in Ionic 4.
-DONE!
     * Show movies list.
-DONE!
     * Show skeleton when the movies list is being downloaded.
-DONE!
     * Show movie detail.
-DONE!
     * CRUD operations:
-        * Add movie.DONE!
+        * Add movie.
         * Update movie.
-DONE!
         * Delete movie.
-DONE!
+    * Add movies to my favorites list.
+TODO
+    * Movies view mode in home: list view / card view.
+TODO
+    * Genre carousel for filtering movies.
+TODO
     * Infinite scroll in movies list.
-TODO
     * Use YouTube Data API to search movie trailer.
-DONE!

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.